Telling Stories for Common Sense Zero-Shot Action Recognition: Experimental Details

 \subsection{Ablation Study}

 We propose modifications to the vanilla pipeline of feature generation and based on this, we show the importance of each component here.
 We see that every proposed contribution benefits over the baseline.
 However, crucially, a combination of all three gives us our best results.
-We note that the improvement from the ranking loss is much more prominent in the generalized zero-shot setting than in the zero-shot.
+We note that the improvement from the ranking loss is much more prominent in the GZS setting.